KathanS/PasswordManager/README.md

 ![ss6](/Screenshots/ss6.png)
 ![ss7](/Screenshots/ss7.png)

-Application has some performance issues.
+Application has some performance issues, I have done this project - only for learning purpose.